-Seasons Hospice is especially mindful and intentional in providing patient and family-centered end-of-life care to this large population.
-We do this through the staffing of culturally-competent staff members who are able to facilitate sensitive conversations and support the patient and family from the time of the informational consent and admission process to the full provision of end-of-life patient care and bereavement support.
+Seasons is especially mindful and intentional in providing patient– and family-centered end-of-life care to the Hispanic population.
+We do this through the staffing of culturally-aware staff members who are able to facilitate sensitive conversations and support the patient and family from the time of the informational consent and admission process to the full provision of end-of-life patient care and bereavement support.

 Jewish Hospice Services